Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/article.md

 ### Factory Pattern (Henrik)
 It is a creational pattern that helps create an object without the user getting exposed to creational logic.
-- Directly suppling the behavior for the trafficlight
-- Making sure that at the beginning, the trafficlights are always in the "Stop" state.
+By creating the different trafficlights in the factory, we directly supply the behavior to the trafficlight without creating the behavoir itself everytime.
+With this, we are making sure that at the beginning, the trafficlight are always in the "Stop" state.

 ### Observer pattern (Patrick)
 To make the GUI work we utilized the observer pattern.
 This servers as the bridge between the GUI and the business logic.